kglab99/weather-tiles-react-api/README.md

 - Working with API

 # Features and libraries
-- For development purposes user location is estimated based on IP
+- Initially forecast location based on IP
+- 'Use geolocation' button to ask for geolocation permission and locate with it
+- Search functionality
 - Charts for hourly temp, wind speed and chance of rain is made with **Charts.js**
 - UV index and air quality indicators is made with **rc-progress**
 - Sunrise half donut progress bar showing elapsed daytime, calculations is made with **SunCalc**  and progress bar is made with **react-customizable-progressbar**
 - Weather forecast is provided by **www.weatherapi.com**

-# Future features
-- Geolocation via location services when user gives permission
-- Search option